 Batteries are very heavy.
 Do not attempt to move batteries by yourself.
 Always use manual handling tools and an assistant.
 Always keep lead-acid batteries the correct way up.
 Do not allow the acidic electrolyte to spill or come into contact with your skin.
 Always follow the manufacturer's safety instructions when handling lead-acid batteries.
-Ensure that the run/stop switch is correctly wired; incorrect wiring may lead to a short circuit across the batteries and lead to fire or explosion.
+Ensure that the Universal Run / Stop switch is correctly wired as per these instructions and wiring schematics.
+Incorrect wiring may lead to a short circuit being placed across the batteries which can lead to fire or explosion.